nuagenetworks/nuage-ospdirector/image-patching/stopgap-script/README.md

   * RhelPool is the RedHat Enterprise Linux pool to which the base packages are subscribed. instructions to get this can be found [here](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html/director_installation_and_usage/installing-the-undercloud#registering-and-updating-your-undercloud) in the 2nd point.
   * ImageName is the name of the qcow2 image (for example, overcloud-full.qcow2)
   * Version is the OpenStack Platform director version (for Queens, the version is 13).
-  * RpmPublicKey is the GPG-Key file name
+  * RpmPublicKey is the GPG-Key file name (repeat option to set multiple RPM GPG Keys).
   * no-signing-key is 'Image patching proceeds with package signature verification disabled'
+  * logFile is to pass log file name

 If image patching fails for some reason then remove the partially patched overcloud-full.qcow2 and create a copy of it from backup image before retrying image patching again.